bgmerrell/vkerndev/README.md

 * Better document usage on host distros other than Arch
 * Kernel modules haven't been used or tested for this environment.
 How do we best support them?
 Maybe something like virtme?
 Need to document behavior.
+* Consider using qcow2 (overlay?) and utilizing snapshots